ChristianSilvermoon/Modularized-Shell-Runtime-Config/README.md

 This is done for those who don't want to do `flatpak run tld.domain.app` so that you can just run `app`

 run `alias | grep 'flatpak'` after this file has been sourced to see aliases it created for you.

+## `terminology-extensions.bashrc`
+If you're using [Terminology](https://github.com/borisfaure/terminology), the EFL-based Terminal Emulator...

+This will automatically substitute `ls` for `tyls` and `cat` for `tycat` when appropriate.

+It's unlikely you'll want to `cat` a PNG to your terminal for a bunch of garbage data... but you might want to `tycat` it for a pretty picture within Terminology.

+This allows you to use Terminology's fancy versions of these commands by default so you can get the most out of Terminology without having to remember to substitute your usual commands.

+This will **ALWAYS** fall back on standard `ls` and `cat` if you attempt to pipe them to ensure that you can still use them the ways you would normally.

+If you need to examine their usual output, try: `ls | less -R` Or disable this.

+This will **NOT** use `tyls` or `tycat` if:
+* The arguments you pass are unsupported by them (example: `ls -l1ha`)
+* `$TERMINOLOGY` is undefined
+* `tycat` doesn't support the mimetype of the file you're trying to `cat`
+* You pipe `cat` or `ls` to another command or file
+* The `mimetype` command is unavailable or returns unexpected results
+* The `grep` command is unavailable